For information about Trash to Art, please visit our Events Page.

 WELCOME TO NEW OCEAN BLUE!

-The garbage patches are on the rise.
-More and more plastics are making their way into the ocean everyday.
-While you may think the plastic bag on the side of the road is harmless, really, it may be the leader that forms a new garbage patch.
-This harms every creature on earth indirectly and directly.
+Garbage in the ocean gyres is on the rise.
+More and more plastics and waste products are making their way into the ocean everyday.
+While the plastic bag or bottle on the side of the road may look harmless, they actually have the capabilities to cause massive ecosystem destruction.
+This harms every creature on earth both indirectly and directly.
 That plastic bag may end up killing an innocent sea turtle or Albatross bird.
 Once it breaks into smaller particles, it may end up in a fish’s tissues on your plate.

 Hey!
 Check out these Children’s Books about a healthy environment!